Frequently asked questions about lung cancer

 Who gets lung cancer?

-Lung cancer is UK's biggest cause of death from cancer, with almost 35,000 people dying from it each year.
+Lung cancer is UK's biggest cause of death from cancer, with more than 35,000 people dying from it each year.
 It's the leading cause of cancer death in both men and women in the UK, with a ratio of around three cases in women for every four cases in men.
-According to Cancer Research UK, just over 42,000 people were diagnosed with lung cancer in the UK in 2010.
+According to Cancer Research UK, just over 43,400 people were diagnosed with lung cancer in the UK in 2010.

 What are the risk factors for lung cancer?